NCAS-CMS/cf-python/docs/source/field_analysis.rst

                              As with first order (see above),
-                             preserves the area integral of the field between source and destinatio using a
+                             preserves the area integral of the field between source and destination using a
                              weighted sum, with weights based on the proportionate area of intersection.